ahmedb24/devops-pbl/projects/project24.md

 ### Use Terraform version v1.0.2 and kubectl version v1.23.6
 <br>

-Open up a new directory on your laptop, and name it eks
+Open up a new directory on your laptop, and name it terraform-eks
 ![open directory](../screenshots/project23/open_directory.jpg)
 *Open directory*
 <br>